YAGNI, Cargo Cult and Overengineering - the Planes Won't Land Just Because You Built a Runway in Your Backyard19 Aug 2017

 Professor: How do you think we got this far?
-Send me an email and I’ll send you some papers and practical uses of MySQL handling very high load.
+Send me an email and I’ll send you some papers and practical uses in the industry.

 It’s 2012.
 We’re redesigning my employer’s flagship product.
 The first version was a monolith that used the boring MySQL.
 Spending too much time reading blogs and Hacker News comments section, we convinced ourselves that we need to go big and modern: